 The law of large numbers and the instant gratification of the internet affects people who are online in the public eye in some chilling ways.

 Imagine having a hundred people you interact with on a regular basis, and having to deal once every week and a half or so with ONE person who took something wrong or didn't give you the benefit of the doubt or assumed your motivation about something to be kind of shitty when it wasn't and skipped ahead to the part where they tore you a new one.
 Just .1 percent per day.
 One person every ten days.

 That's life right?
 People overreact.
 They bring their bad day with them and hit you in the face with it.
 They don't read or react to something in good faith.
 They project something you didn't say into an interaction.
 They wonder "what you meant by THAT"?
 They're hangry.
+They need a nap.
+They just had a brutal therapy session and are touchy as fuck.
 What they heard is more about the last thing that upset them than what you actually said.
 It's annoying but you cope.
 You clarify.
 You talk to them if you're friends or loved ones.
 Maybe it depends on how much energy it takes to ask what they're talking about or if they meant to be so hostile.
 Perhaps if you've had many more negative interactions than positive ones, you decide that's the last straw and you walk away if it's a more casual relationship, but that is rare and a decision made with great gravitas and in the name of self care..